SpecFlowOSS/SpecFlowWiki/Step-Definition-Styles.md

 ### Regular expressions in attributes

 This is the classic way of specifying the step definitions.
-The step definition method has to be annotated with one or more step definitions attribute, with regular expressions.
+The step definition method has to be annotated with one or more step definition attributes with regular expressions.

 ```c#
 [Given(@"I have entered (.*) into the calculator")]